Bala Reddy

-Bala Reddy (Tamil: பாலா ரெட்டி) is a veteran Singaporean senior lawyer.
+Bala Reddy (Tamil: பாலா ரெட்டி) is a Singaporean senior lawyer.
 He is presently the senior principal district judge and director of the Community Justice and Tribunals division in the State Courts of Singapore.
 Reddy is an authority in international criminal justice systems and served as a legal expert for the United Nations Development Programme as well as the United Nations Convention against Corruption.
 Prior to his judicial appointment to the State Courts in 2014, Reddy was the Chief Prosecutor in the Attorney-General's Chambers of Singapore during Justice Steven Chong's tenure as Attorney-General.

 Early life and education

 Bala Reddy was born in Singapore on 18 September 1955 to parents who had migrated from Madurai, India.
 He graduated from the National University of Singapore (University of Singapore) Faculty of Law where he was conferred the Bachelor of Laws and Master of Laws degrees.
 He subsequently also qualified as a barrister in Singapore, Brunei, England and Wales.
 In 1991, he was awarded a Singapore Legal Service Commission scholarship to pursue an MPhil in Criminology at Trinity Hall, University of Cambridge where he was supervised by the distinguished criminologist, Nigel Walker.
 In 1999, Reddy was awarded a Legal Service sponsorship to join the Program for Management Development at Harvard Business School.